 Calculating the power of a number is a common mathematical operation.
 For instance, if you’re creating a program that helps students in a sixth-grade math class revise powers, you would need a power function.

 In Python programming, the power of a number can be calculated in two ways: using the ** operator, and using the pow() function.

-Python ** Operator
+Python Power: ** Operator

 The Python ** operator is used to raise a number in Python to the power of an exponent.
 In other words, ** is the power operator in Python.

 5 ** 2

 Let’s walk through an example to show how the ** operator can be used in Python.
 Let’s say we are creating an application that tests sixth grade math students on their knowledge of powers.

 To do so, we want to present a student with a math problem, then we want to ask them for the answer.
 Our program will then calculate the answer to the problem and compare it to the answer the user has inserted into the program.